Understanding Brain Tumors

 Very often, human cancer cells are injected into animals with no immune system, so they cannot reject the graft, but this leads to the formation of tumors that do not reproduce the key characteristics of the human disease.

-We use a more realistic preclinical model to study therapeutic efficacy:
+We use a more realistic pre-clinical mouse model to study therapeutic efficacy:

 -